Introduction of Lisbon City

 - Lisbon Sightseeing Hop-On Hop-Off Tour

-Combine the charms of a double-decker bus and the dazzling sights of Lisbon and you’ve got a tour that is bang for your buck.
-These tours allow visitors to choose from audio guides in multiple languages so that you can explore the entirety of Lisbon at your own pace.
+Combine the charms of a double-decker bus and the dazzling sights of Lisbon and you’ve got a tour that is a bang for your buck.
+These tours allow visitors to choose from audio guides in multiple languages so that they can explore the entirety of Lisbon at their own pace.